 LearnVest vs. Mint

 As with Mint.com, it’s possible to link your accounts so that your transactions are automatically pulled.
 It’s possible to manually enter transactions if you don’t want to link your accounts, unlike Mint.com.
-Both services are free to use, and also provide you the ability to set up categories to help you get an idea of what your spending looks like.
+Personal Capital is also very similar to LearnVest, and focuses on investing.
+All services are free to use, and also provide you the ability to set up categories to help you get an idea of what your spending looks like.

 Mint seems to have a little less trouble identifying your recurring bills and due dates, though.
 LearnVest relies on your estimates for recurring bills, and if you are into automating your budgeting application, Mint has a bit of an edge.